 Do you have to pay taxes for a side job like babysitting, lawn mowing, etc.?

 Possibly.
 If you earn more than $400 by mowing lawns or babysitting (or something similar), the IRS considers you self-employed – no matter how old you are.
 So, you’ll need to file a tax return and report what you earned from these types of jobs if you earn more than $400 per year.

 The good news is, you can also take tax deductions for certain expenses that are related to your job.
 For example, you could deduct mileage if you drive yourself to work.
 And if you use your own lawnmower to mow grass, you could write off the cost of your equipment.

 What you need to file a simple tax return

 - Your W-2.
 Your employer should send your IRS Form W-2 Wage and Tax Statement in the mail or by email in January.
 Learn more about your first W-2.

-- Your legal name.
+- Your legal name and birth date.

 - A TaxSlayer account.
 You’ll need your own username and password, even if you are a minor.
 It’s free to create an account.

 Let’s say you are single (not married), and the only tax form you have is a W-2.
 If this sounds like you, you may qualify for Simply Free tax filing.